mywyau/wander/README.md

  - Run more end2end tests on PR merge etc.
  - eventually deployment maybe if I ever successfully get it setup on AWS.

+ Learnt a bunch of stuff so far

+  1. Tooling, libs and frameworks mentions etc. both front and back.
+  2. Docker, docker-compose, containers, various comands and networks
+  3. Certain design choices and lib choices, also sql related issues and features e.g. storing json in postgres, flyway, containers, ports, networking, schemas etc.
+  4. Exploring limits of chatgpt
+  5. Styling and design aspects e.g., thinking about page design and user experience.
+How design changes and modularity helps ease development, code cleanliness and UX.
+  6. Modularisation via creating more repos and breaking up codebases.
+The advantages and disadvantages, boilerplate code duplication, network issues, communication    etc.
+  7. probs a ton other stuff but yeah can't remember or doesn't come to mind at time of writing but yeah a bucnh of stuff.

 Let me know if there are any questions :)